rsmith-nl/lamprop/README.rst

 * Future extensibility.
 The old format was hard to extend without breaking backwards compatibility.
 * More tolerant.
-This program doesn't care if dictionaries contain extra data, nor do they care about the sequence in which the data is given.
+This program doesn't care if objects contain extra data, nor do they care about the sequence in which the data is given.
 * Self documenting.
 The old format is very compact but without comments it it hard to understand what the numbers actually mean.